fatemehs-ahmadi/fatemehs-ahmadi.github.io/_pages/about.md

 ---
 {% include base_path %}

-I'm **Fatemeh S. Ahmadi**, and what I like to do for life is research, and for fun is coding.
+I'm **Fatemeh S. Ahmadi**, and what I like to do for life is research, and for fun I do coding.
 I am currently looking for a PhD position and would love to hear from you if you are hiring.
 Here is my [curriculum vitae](http://fatemehs-ahmadi.github.io/files/CV_Ahmadi.pdf):

 Research Interests
 ======